Lehlogonolo Mashigo

-Modikanalo Lehlogonolo Sebastian Mashigo (born 20 July 1999), also known as Hlogi Mash is a South African professional soccer player, artist and dancer, who plays as a midfielder for SAFA Women's League club Mamelodi Sundowns.
+Modikanalo Lehlogonolo Sebastian Mashigo (born 20 July 1999), also known as Hlogi Mash, is a South African professional soccer player, artist and dancer, who plays as a midfielder for SAFA Women's League club Mamelodi Sundowns.

 Club career

-In 2020, Mashigo joined SAFA Women's League side Mamelodi Sundowns Ladies.
-She was part of the team that won the 2020 SAFA Women's League title which qualified them for the inaugural COSAFA Women's Champions League.
+Mashigo joined Mamelodi Sundowns Ladies in 2020 ahead of the SAFA Women’s League season.
+She featured in the squad that secured the 2020 league title, a victory that qualified the club for the inaugural COSAFA Women’s Champions League.

-In 2021, she was part of the treble winning Sundowns Ladies team.
-They won the inaugural COSAFA Women's Champions League and CAF Women's Champions League.
-They completed the treble by defending their Hollywoodbets Super League title in December 2021.
+In 2021, Mashigo was part of the Sundowns Ladies team that completed a historic treble.
+The club won both the inaugural COSAFA Women’s Champions League and the first edition of the CAF Women’s Champions League, and capped the season by retaining the SAFA Women's League League title in December 2021.

-They were runner's up for the 2022 COSAFA Women's Champions League and the 2022 CAF Women's Champions League.
-They won the Hollywoodbets Super League for the third consecutive year in November 2022.
+Sundowns Ladies finished as runners‑up in both the 2022 COSAFA Women’s Champions League and the 2022 CAF Women’s Champions League.
+They nevertheless continued their domestic dominance, claiming a third consecutive SAFA Women's League title in November 2022.

-In 2023, they won their second treble starting with the 2023 COSAFA Women's Champions League.
-They reclaimed their Champions League title when they won the 2023 CAF Women's Champions League.
-They completed the treble with the 2023 Hollywoodbets Super League title in December.
+In 2023, Sundowns Ladies secured their second treble.
+They won the 2023 COSAFA Women’s Champions League, regained the CAF Women’s Champions League title, and completed the achievement by lifting the 2023 Hollywoodbets Super League trophy in December.

+Mashigo represented the club at the 2026 COSAFA Women’s Champions League, including the match against Costa do Sol.